-This account is funded solely through generous donations of the remaining money in closed meal accounts.
-When a student receives an Angel Meal, a note will be sent home with the child.
+The Angel Fund provides hot meals for students who have no money in their school account regardless of the reason.
+It is mainly funded through generous donations of the remaining money in closed meal accounts, or by donations made from staff and parents.
+When a student receives an Angel Meal, a note will be sent home with the child and an email sent from the Food Service Office.
 If at all possible, we ask that the meal charge be paid back to the Angel Fund so money remains available for other students’ use.

 The goal of the South Dakota Department of Education is that all high school students graduate college, career, and life ready.
 To this aim, the South Dakota assessment system is designed to provide districts, schools, and parents with the information they need to ensure that their students remain on track to reach this goal.
 South Dakota public school students participate in annual summative testing in English language arts and mathematics and the results of these tests are included in the state accountability system.
 In addition to annual tests in English language arts and mathematics, South Dakota requires assessment of science and writing annually and provides schools and teachers with resources to utilize other assessments to help identify strengths and areas for improvement.